Shizi, Pingtung

 Shizi Township is a mountain indigenous township in Pingtung County, Taiwan.
 It is the largest township of the county.
 The main population is the Paiwan people of the Taiwanese aborigines.

 Names

-The original Paiwan name for the area was Tjakuvukuvulj (Tjakuvukuvuɬ; historically rendered as Chaobo Obol or in 腳歐伯伯).
+The original Paiwan name for the area was Tjakuvukuvulj (Tjakuvukuvuɬ; historically rendered as Chaobo Obol or in 大龜文).
 Han Chinese settlers noted a rock outcropping in the shape of a lion's head (獅仔頭山 (Sai-á-thâu-soaⁿ, lion-head mountain)) and called the village Sai-a-thau-sia (獅仔頭社 (Sai-á-thâu-siā, lion-head village)).

 Under Kuomintang rule, the name was changed to the current Shizi, though in Taiwanese Hokkien the name Sai-a-thau is still normally used in spoken contexts.

 Geography

 The terrain of Shizi is mountainous, as the district is located near Taiwan's Central Mountain Range.